Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 What temperature should I set my thermostat to?

 72°F is a good starting point for comfort.
 Adjust it slightly up or down depending on your preference.
-Keeping it steady helps with energy savings.
+Keeping it steady helps save energy.
 Smart thermostats make temperature control easier.

 I hear the blower running, but no air is coming from the vents.
 Why?